SimonLexRS/mcp-metatrader5-server/docs/getting_started.md

 - **Use `shutdown()`** when done to properly close the connection
 - **Check order results** for success/failure before proceeding
 - **Demo accounts** are recommended for testing

+## Disclaimer

+This software/model context protocol/author is not liable for any financial losses resulting from the use of the tools provided.
+Use at your own risk.